Lotus Logo

 Meaning and History

-The company originated as Lotus Engineering Ltd. Although Colin Chapman is believed to be its founder, there were two of them: the company was also opened by Colin Dare.
+The company originated as Lotus Engineering Ltd. Although Colin Chapman is believed to be its founder, there were two of them: Colin Dare also opened the company.
 They are both graduates of University College London.
-The official year of its appearance was 1952, unofficial – 1948 when Chapman assembled his first racing car in the garage.
+The company’s official year of appearance was 1952, but unofficially, it was 1948, when Chapman assembled his first racing car in the garage.

 The production site was located in the Hornsey district of North London, in the old stables behind the Railway Hotel.
-In 1954, the plant was divided into two parts: Lotus Engineering and Team Lotus.
-Then, five years later, a group of the same name was formed, which was represented by Lotus Cars Limited and Lotus Components Limited.
-They were engaged in the manufacture of cars of several types.
+In 1954, the plant was divided into Lotus Engineering and Team Lotus.
+Then, five years later, a group of the same name was formed, represented by Lotus Cars Limited and Lotus Components Limited.
+They were engaged in manufacturing several types of cars.
 In 1971, the Lotus Components Limited organization received a new name (Lotus Racing Limited), after which it ceased its activities.

-The second plant was moved to Cheshunt in 1959, and from 1966 it occupied a modernized site with a test center in Hethel.
-It was a converted airfield from World War II, and its runway served as a test track.
+The second plant was moved to Cheshunt in 1959, and from 1966, it occupied a modernized site with a test center in Hethel.
+It was a converted World War II airfield, and its runway served as a test track.
 After the death of founder Colin Chapman in 1982, the company entered a period of financial instability.
-Therefore, the plant was bought by General Motors Corporation, which was later resold to Romano Artioli and DRB-HICOM.
-The brand is currently owned by the international organization Geely from China and its shareholder Etika Automotive.
+Therefore, the plant was purchased by General Motors Corporation, which later sold it to Romano Artioli and DRB-HICOM.
+The international organization Geely is from China, and its shareholder is Etika Automotive, which owns the brand.

-Throughout its existence, the trademark had only one logo but several modifications.
+Throughout its existence, the trademark had only one logo, but it underwent several modifications.
 It has hardly changed since its inception, retaining its original elements, color, and shape.
 There are six known variations of the emblem.

 What is Lotus?